Spa Pool Maintenance: A Step-by-Step Guide to a Safe and Healthy Experience

 FAQs

-Commercial spas should have their water changed when the bather load equals 100 times the water capacity.
-Hot tubs used as part of a business activity should have their water changed weekly or after each group of users [22, 23].
+A commercial spa requires water replacement when the bather load reaches 100 times the water capacity.
+Hot tubs operated within business activities need their water changed either weekly or following each group of users according to [22, 23].

 What is the ideal pH level for a spa pool?

-The ideal pH level for a spa pool is between 7.0 and 7.6 [29].
+A spa pool should maintain pH between 7.0 and 7.6 [29].